 What is the role of Agricultural Inspector?

-The Agriculture Inspector examines the food processing operations such as reports of logging, fishing and farming operations to make sure that the food received by consumers is healthy for consumption.
-Agriculture inspectors are responsible for inspection of meat processing units and ensuring its safety at meat processing facilities.
-They may also be required to measure the quality standards of shipment of agriculture and farm products before it crosses the border to be sold in another state or country.
-The Agriculture Inspector requires to collect samples from animals, plants, or products and transport them to the lab for testing.
-They have to remain in contact with the personnel working on the samples of the agricultural products taken for inspection, to draft a report about their findings and suggest applicable health recommendations to farmers, and other authoritative bodies.
+An agricultural inspector examines the food processing operations such as reports of logging, fishing and farming operations to make sure that the food received by consumers is healthy for consumption.
+These food inspectors are responsible for the inspection of meat processing units and ensuring it meets the safety standards.
+An individual who is pursuing a career as an agricultural inspector may also be required to measure the quality standards of shipment of agriculture and farm products before it crosses the border to be sold in another state or country.
+These food inspectors have to remain in contact with the personnel working on the samples of the agricultural products taken for inspection, draft a report about their findings and suggest applicable health recommendations to farmers, and other authoritative bodies.

 A large number of people in our country consume dairy and other animal products.
 Hence, it is important to ensure that the livestock from whom we take our dairy and other products are not infected with any kind of disease which can be harmful to human beings.
 So it is the responsibility of the agricultural inspector to examine the livestock and ensure that they are healthy.

-Ensuring the cleanliness is another important job responsibility of an agricultural inspector.
+Ensuring cleanliness is another important job responsibility of an agricultural inspector.
 Slaughterhouses or poultry and dairy farms can be a ground for various diseases which can be quite harmful to human beings.
 Hence, it is important for them to be clean.
 An agricultural inspector ensures that such places are clean and that conditions are hygienic.
-Monitoring the cleanliness and sanitary conditions of slaughtering houses or meat processing units is one of the prime job responsibilities.

-Inspect the transportation and handling procedure to ensure it meets all the regulatory requirements.
+A career as agricultural inspectors inspects the transportation and handling procedure to ensure it meets all the regulatory requirements.
 Inspecting horticultural products and livestock to detect harmful disease, infestation or growth rate.
 Agriculture inspectors also examine livestock to determine the effectiveness of medication and feeding programmes.
-Examining, weighing, and measuring commodities such as poultry, eggs, meat, and seafood to certify wholesomeness, grade, and weight.

 As an agricultural inspector, it is important for the individual to conduct several tests in order to maintain quality.
-An agricultural inspector collects samples from livestock, plants, and other products such as the feed given to the animal and sends it to laboratories for testing the purposes.
+A career as agricultural inspectors collects samples from livestock, plants, and other products such as the feed given to the animal and sends it to laboratories for testing the purposes.
 Periodic tests conducted by them also help in the prevention of widespread disease among the animals.